mhpaler/ets/README.md

 ETHERNAL_WORKSPACE=[you local workspace name]
 ```

-Now when you run `yarn hardhat:deploy` your contracts will be automatically verified in the Ethernal interface allowing you to directly interact with them.
+Now when you run `npm hardhat:deploy` your contracts will be automatically verified in the Ethernal interface allowing you to directly interact with them.

 Note: its a good idea when re-deploying contracts to first reset your Ethernal workspace by issuing the following command: